The Leader in Quality Life Science Training

 Laura S., Nordion

-"Ray was an excellent course director.
+"The Course Director was excellent.
 He made learning about computer systems validation a lot of fun.
 I loved the open discussion involved during the course."

 Tushar G., Production Operator, IBM